Trust you can verify, and revoke.

 Signed & reproducible builds

-The Beacon daemon is a signed artifact with reproducible builds, so you can confirm the binary on your fleet is the code that was reviewed — supply-chain integrity from source to endpoint.
+Beacon is built to ship signed, with reproducible builds on the guarantees roadmap, so you can confirm the binary on your fleet is the code that was reviewed.

 OWASP ASI for what attackers do.
 NIST & ISO for how you govern it.